The Employment Law Review: Norway

 If the working hours exceed the limits for normal working hours according to the WEA, the work is considered as overtime, and the employee shall receive an overtime supplement of at least 40 per cent of the salary in addition to the salary received for corresponding work during normal working hours.

 There are no limits on the number of foreign employees a workplace or a company may employ, and the employer does not have to keep a register of its foreign employees.
 Further, there are no restrictions on the duration of a foreign employee's assignment.

 Employees from countries inside the European Union or the European Economic Area (EEA) do not need a residence permit to work in Norway, but they have to register with the police no later than three months after arriving in Norway.
 Swedish, Danish, Icelandic and Finnish citizens can work in Norway without registering with the police but they have to report a move to the National Registry.

 People from countries outside the European Union and the EEA who wish to work in Norway need a residence permit for work, and cannot start working before a residence permit has been granted.
-The permit will have an expiry date, but most are renewable.
+The permit will have an expiry date but most are renewable.
 Employers who employ foreign employees who do not have the right type of residence permit may be subject to fines or imprisonment.

 Notwithstanding the foregoing, business travellers may be allowed to work in Norway for up to three months without a residence permit.